-Accordingly, if we consider that any additional credible options are identified, we will produce a PADR which includes an NPV assessment of the net market benefit of each additional credible option.
+If an additional credible option that could deliver a material market benefit is identified during the consultation period, then we will produce a PADR that includes an assessment of the net economic benefit of each additional credible option.

-Should we consider that no additional credible options were identified during the consultation period, we intend to produce a PACR that addresses all submissions received, including any issues in relation to the proposed preferred option raised during the consultation period, and presents our conclusion on the preferred option for this RIT-T.
+If no additional credible options with material market benefits are identified during the consultation period, then the next step in this RIT-T will be the publication of a Project Assessment Conclusions Report (PACR) that addresses all submissions received, including any issues in relation to the proposed preferred option raised during the consultation period.